 Did you know that Walt Disney World offers plenty of outdoor activities that have nothing (or at least very little) to do with cartoons and princesses?
 One of our favorites is horseback riding at the Tri-Circle-D Ranch at Fort Wilderness Resort and Campground.

 Horseback riding is for guests ages 9 and up and includes a 45-minute ride on the trails of the resort costing $55 per person.
-For the younger set (2 years and older, up to 80 pounds and 48″ tall), there are $8 rides on the petite ponies!
+For the younger set (2 years and older, under 80 pounds, and no taller than 48″), there are $8 rides on the petite ponies!